Nicc12/Hospital-Readmissions/README.md

 * HospitalReadmissions.sql contains the sql querys ran to determine key insights

 ---
-Research Limitations & Omitted Variables: As the data seemed to be inconsistent patient to patient, a value of 0 for categories such as HeartRateMean often indicated a lack of record for said patients.
+**Research Limitations & Omitted Variables:** As the data seemed to be inconsistent patient to patient, a value of 0 for categories such as HeartRateMean often indicated a lack of record for said patients.
 Causing issues not only in the training of a model, but also in the test of said model to determine accuracy.
 When corrected the data lacked the ability to be significant in number of observations, hence the analysis and prediction was still run with the transparency with inconsistency.

-### Data:
+### Data
 Hospital readmission data from Kaggle, including 57 measures of health for 8481 patients.
 [Link to Data](https://www.kaggle.com/datasets/ahmedwadood/hospital-readmission/code)